sanjaybharkatiya/financial-detective/README.md

 ### Design Decisions

-- **Simple Merge Strategy** — All nodes and relationships from chunks are concatenated (no deduplication)
+- **Node Deduplication** — Duplicate entities across chunks are merged by name and type
+- **ID Renumbering** — Unique IDs assigned globally to prevent collisions
 - **Semantic Boundaries** — Text is split at paragraph/sentence boundaries to preserve context
 - **Overlap Preservation** — Chunks overlap to maintain continuity across boundaries
-- **Fail-Fast** — If any chunk extraction fails, the entire process fails immediately
+- **Continue on Error** — If a chunk extraction fails, processing continues with remaining chunks

 ---